Tax Management India. Com

 X X X X Extracts X X X X

-..... ues, though it had not filed any appeal.
+..... respondent 15 for its dues, though it had not filed any appeal.
 Against this judgment and decree two appeals were filed, one in respect of First Appeal No. 40 of 1960 and the other in respect of First Appeal No. 668 of 1957.
 It was contended before the High Court that whatever may be the position under s.
 100 of the Act, respondents Motes would still be protected by s.
 52 by the doctrine of lis pendens.
 Overruling a preliminary objection that this point was not taken in the Trial Court, the High Court, after considering the admitted position, noticed that originally there was only a money debt due to defendants 9-13 from Datars.
 The appellants had filed Suit No. 741 of 1938 and practically three years thereafter at the time, of passing of the decree, a charge by agreement was created on the properties of Datars.
 Admittedly, the properties on which the charge was created were not the subject-matter of the, suit and no, issue was raised in that suit in respect of these properties.
 It was pointed out that for s.
-52 to apply, two conditions have to be fulfilled, namely, (1) the suit or the proceedings must not be collusive and must be pending; and (2) the right to immoveable property was directly and spec .....
+52 to apply, two conditions have to be fulfilled, namely, (1) the suit or the proceedings must not be collusive and must be pending; and (2) the right to immoveable property .....

 X X X X Extracts X X X X